CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/grafana/prerequisites.md

 ## Backup Old Files

-1. On the Application Server(s) that Promtail is installed on, create a folder called `Observability Backups` in a known location.
+On each Application Server that Promtail is installed on:

+1. Create a folder called `Observability Backups` in a known location.
-1. Open File Explorer and navigate to the location where Promtail is running from, e.g. `C:\Promtail\`.
+1. Open File Explorer and navigate to the location where Promtail is running from, e.g. `C:\Promtail`.
-1. Copy the `promtail-local-config.yaml` file and save it to the `Observability Backups` folder created at step 7.
+1. Copy the `promtail-local-config.yaml` file and save it to the `Observability Backups` folder created at step 1.

 ## Next Steps?